petersatsuse/azure-compute-docs/articles/virtual-machines/vm-applications-how-to.md

         "supportedOSType": "Windows | Linux",
         "endOfLifeDate": "2020-01-01",
 	"description": "Description of the App",
-	"eula": "Reference to End-User License Agreement (EULA)", "privacyStatementUri": "Reference to privacy statement for the application", "releaseNoteUri": "Reference to release notes for the application" }
+	"eula": "Link to End-User License Agreement (EULA)", "privacyStatementUri": "Link to privacy statement for the application", "releaseNoteUri": "Link to release notes for the application" }
 }